apostrophecms/docs/docs/README.md

     add: {
       left: {
         type: 'area',
-        label: 'Left',
+        label: 'Column One',
         options: {
           // You can copy from the "main" area in home-page/index.js }
       },
       right: {
         type: 'area',
-        label: 'Right',
+        label: 'Column Two',
         options: {
-          // Same as for "left"
-        }
+          // You can copy from the "main" area in home-page/index.js }
       },
     }